elehcimd/mltraq/mkdocs/advanced/storage.md

     * Safe objects like `numpy.int32` or `datetime.date` cannot be part of `BASIC_TYPES` as they depend on the `REDUCE` Pickle opcode, which is generally dangerous and unsafe.
     * The class `mltraq.utils.bunch.Bunch` is an ordered dictionary that mimics how[`sklearn.utils.Bunch`](https://scikit-learn.org/stable/modules/generated/sklearn.utils.Bunch.html) works: It extends dictionaries by enabling values to be accessed by key, `bunch["value_key"]`, or by an attribute, `bunch.value_key`.
+    * The class `mltraq.storage.datastore.DataStore` extends `Bunch` and its values are stored separately, as defined by the datastore strategy.
+At the moment, the only datastore option is the filesystem.
+The datastore is recommended to store large objects to limit the size of the database.
     * The class `mltraq.utils.sequence.Sequence` models a multidimensional time series, with `append` and access as a Pandas dataframe.

 ## Persisting complex objects